-4. Confidence Statements: Immediately following the lineup procedure, the eyewitness should provide a statement, in his own words, that articulates the level of confidence he has in the identification made.
+4. Confidence Statements: Immediately following the lineup procedure, the eyewitness should provide a statement, in his own words, that articulates the level of confidence he or she has in the identification made.

 5. The Lineup Procedure Should Be Documented: Ideally, the lineup procedure should be electronically recorded.
 If this is impracticable, an audio or written record should be made.

-New Jersey, North Carolina, and Connecticut, as well as jurisdictions ranging in size from Dallas, Minneapolis, Boston, Philadelphia, San Diego, San Francisco, Tucson and Denver to Northampton, MA, have implemented “double-blind” as standard procedure.
+Numerous states including Georgia, Texas, Oregon, Maryland, New Jersey, North Carolina, and Connecticut, as well as jurisdictions ranging in size from Dallas, Minneapolis, Boston, Philadelphia, San Diego, San Francisco, Tucson and Denver to Northampton, MA, have implemented evidence-based practices as standard procedure.

-Georgia, Oregon, Virginia, Texas, Wisconsin, and Rhode Island have recommended/promulgated “double-blind” voluntary guidelines and incorporated them into law enforcement training.
+West Virginia, Virginia, Rhode Island, and other jurisdictions have recommended/promulgated voluntary guidelines that comport with scientifically-supported best practices and incorporated them into law enforcement training.